hrushikeshhd18/AR-Shopping-App-Bosshome/README.md

 Firebase
 Unity
 Android Studios
-The App was made for Furniture Designers and Users who Shooping using AR
+The App was made for Furniture Designers and Users who do Shooping using AR